Foster carer support and resources

 The continuation of the Care Allowance for carers moving interstate depends on whether parental responsibility is held by the carer, the Minister, or is shared between the two.
 Where the parental responsibility lies with or is shared with the Minister, the Care Allowance will continue until the care order is transferred to the other state.

-Sometimes FACS places children and young people with interstate carers.
-If you were living interstate or had plans to move interstate at the time the placement was made, then FACS will pay the Care Allowance until the child in care turns 18 or until the care order is transferred to the other state.
+Sometimes DCJ places children and young people with interstate carers.
+If you were living interstate or had plans to move interstate at the time the placement was made, then DCJ will pay the Care Allowance until the child in care turns 18 or until the care order is transferred to the other state.

 Establishment payments help cover the cost of buying essential items for a child or young person when they first come to live with you, such as school uniforms, bedroom furniture, bed linen, baby capsules, car booster seats, clothing and footwear, nappies and formula and personal items.